GatoGraphQL/GatoGraphQL/README.md

 The component-based architecture of the API is based on the following foundations:

-1. Everything is a module
+1. Everything is a module (or component)
 2. The module is its own API
 3. Reactivity